Severe and fatal traffic accidents occur in Houston and throughout Texas for various reasons. However, almost all

 - Violent assaults

-Because so many acts can form the basis for wrongful death lawsuits, the best way to be sure of your legal rights is to discuss what you believe happened with an experienced Texas wrongful death lawyer.
+Because so many acts can form the basis of a wrongful death lawsuit, the best way to stay informed about your legal rights is to discuss what happened with an experienced Texas wrongful death lawyer.

 Who Can File Wrongful Death Suits?